-An adrenal adenoma is the commonest adrenal mass lesion, and is often found incidentally when the abdomen is imaged.
+Adrenal adenomas are the commonest adrenal mass lesion, and are often found incidentally during abdominal imaging for other reasons.
 In all cases, but especially in the setting of known current or previous malignancy, adrenal adenomas need to be distinguished from adrenal metastases or other adrenal malignancies.

 The term incidental adrenal lesion (also colloquially known as an incidentaloma) is sometimes used interchangeably with adrenal adenoma, although in truth an incidental adrenal lesion includes all pathologies (including malignancies).
 As such, the term should be avoided lest it results in confusion.